unforswearing/zsh-config/README.md

 # Zsh Config

 My overly complicated z-shell configuration files.
 This project was created as a way to understand the inner-workings of zsh without relying on the popular frameworks.
-Additionally, I wanted to take advantage of the extensive cusomtization zsh offers by creating a light DSL / command syntax atop the standard z-shell builtins (see `fs.zsh`, `math.zsh`, `string.zsh`, and `syntax.zsh`).
+Additionally, I wanted to take advantage of the extensive customization zsh offers by creating a light DSL / command syntax atop the standard z-shell builtins (see `fs.zsh`, `math.zsh`, `string.zsh`, and `syntax.zsh`).
 And for even more fun, I added a lightweight `sqlite` key-value store (`zdb.zsh`).

 Below is a list of files and a brief description of what they do.